dsgnrcom/honukai-theme/README.md

 I attempted to create a "color theme file" and "theme plug-in" but saw no way to implement them in settings, so I went the CSS route.

 -----
+The IDE versions below have way more colors extrapolated for IDE use case.

 **__ZED Ide:__**

 Consult this link: https://zed.dev/docs/themes